girlwhodrawsandstuff/react-expense-tracker-no-server/README.md

 # React Expense Tracker
-A simple react project to implement an expense tracker without a backend.It uses functional components with hooks and the context API.
+A simple react project to implement an expense tracker without a backend.
+It uses functional components with hooks and the context API.

 ## To run:
 - npm install